nazish-qamar/image-classification-api/README.md

 #### 2. Run the following command in the terminal
 ####    python image_recognition_test.py
 #### 3. The project will start and a link will be displayed in the terminal.
 #### 4. Click on the link.
-When the browser opens up, write '/apidocs' after hit enter to and open the URL and run flasgger interface.
+When the browser opens up, write '/apidocs' after hit enter to and open the URL and run flasgger UI.
 #### e.g., if the URL generated is 'http://127.0.0.1:5000', then the final URL will be 'http://127.0.0.1:5000/apidocs'